What is narcolepsy?

 Cataplexy, hypnogogic hallucinations, and sleep paralysis have been treated traditionally with two classes of antidepressant medications, which include the tricyclic antidepressants, such as protriptyline (Vivactil®) and clomipramine (Anafranil®); and the selective serotonin reuptake inhibitors (SSRIs) like fluoxetine (Prozac®) and sertraline (Zoloft®).
 SSRIs generally have fewer side effects than tricyclic antidepressants.

 Narcolepsy can be a debilitating disorder that interferes with one’s ability to function in all aspects of life, include at school, home, on the job, and behind the wheel of a car.
 Teachers and bosses often view narcoleptics as lazy and unmotivated.
 People with narcolepsy are at increased risk for motor vehicle accidents, occupational hazards, and academic underachievement.
 Therefore, prompt diagnosis and treatment is required.
 To achieve the highest degree of alertness and daytime functioning, communication with your healthcare professional is highly important.

-Avidan, Alon Y; Zee, Phyllis C. Handbook of Sleep Medicine.
+- Avidan, Alon Y; Zee, Phyllis C. Handbook of Sleep Medicine.
 1st edition.
-Philadephia: Lippincott Williams and Wilkins.
+Philadelphia: Lippincott Williams and Wilkins.
 May 2006.

 Can't find the health information you’re looking for?